NyashaNziramasanga/Masters-of-Computer-Science/Nyasha(Nash)Nziramasanga-Ass1-Comp9721.md.md

 | Moderate (0.5)      | Threat event can occur, however controls are in place to impede event     |
 | Low (0.1)           | Threat event likely wont occur, and controls are in place to impede event |

-Impact of Event Occurring measured as a score :
+Impact of event occurring measured as a score :

 | Impact (Score) | Definition                                                                     |
 | -------------- | ------------------------------------------------------------------------------ |